Calusa Recovery

 What Are Effective Ways to Manage Benzo Withdrawal Symptoms?

 Nobody starts taking Benzodiazepines, commonly known as benzos, to become addicted.
 Benzos, initially prescribed to treat anxiety, insomnia, seizures, and muscle spasms, provide a sense of calm and relaxation but gradually lead to dependency, especially when taken in higher doses.
 The problem with this drug is that it works too effectively, which leads to extreme addiction.
+Get to know about Benzo Withdrawal Symptoms in this detailed articel.

 According to the National Library of Medicine, in 2020, approximately 4.8 million people aged more than 12 years misused benzodiazepines as a drug.
 Out of this number, over 3.4 million misused alprazolam products like Xanax, 723,000 misused Ativan, and 971,000 misused Valium.
-In fact, 16% of overdose deaths also had benzodiazepines involved.
+16% of overdose deaths also had benzodiazepines involved.

 Even though this medicine works exceptionally well for patients, here’s the catch: